tezizzm/serverless-pdf-chat-replicated/prompt-plan.md

-# Plan for Converting Serverless PDF Chat to Helm Charts with Crossplane
+# Revised Plan for Serverless PDF Chat as Helm Charts with Crossplane

 ## Overview Analysis